The Inflatable Paddle Board Specialists since 2012 | Orders over $99 Ship Free | 1-877-777-1769

 We have worked with thousands of paddle board buyers with no prior knowledge of how to choose a paddle board and have guided them through the process of selecting the equipment that is the best fit for their particular needs.
 Our record is first-rate and we pride ourselves on getting it right.

-As a result of our experience working with so many SUP buyers, we have distilled the process of choosing the very best inflatable SUP for your needs into the easy-to-follow steps described below.
+As a result of our experience working with so many SUP buyers, we have distilled the process of choosing the very best inflatable SUP for your needs into the easy-to-follow steps described in this article.

 Surfing an Inflatable SUP on a wave